TimothyLuedtke/API/README.md

 ## Usage

-TheHunt is a node server that uses Express.js, MongoDB, and Passport.js.
 To use this application, clone the repo, open the API folder, and run the command \`npm i\` to install the necessary dependencies.
 Enter your MongoDB key in .env.mock file, and remove the '.mock' from the file name.
 Then, run the command \`npm start\` to start the server.

 ## License